GaloAbadArmas/airbnb-New-York-listings-analysis/doc/limitations_and_next_steps.md

 ## Next Steps

-If a more reliable dataset were available, future analysis could include:
+With a more reliable dataset available, future analysis could include:

 - neighborhood-level segmentation
 - more robust pricing analysis